leandrodsi/monorepo/README.md

 The mobile app, built in React Native using Expo with the Bare workflow, empowers users to create activity lists, add tasks, and update tasks.
 In contrast to the web, mobile updates use a socket, ensuring real-time reflection of changes made on the web.

 **Challenges**:
 Despite being my preferred technology, integrating Nativewind into the project for React Native posed challenges.
-Opting for Nativewind, which works well for web applications, might not have been the best choice for React Native, but that's what made it a challenge
+Opting for Nativewind (that uses tailwindcss), which works well for web applications, might not have been the best choice for React Native, but that's what made it a challenge

 <br />